erupt321/ruptchat/README.md

 	Did some rewrites on the save functions that was having issues with the recent inclusion of battle log to the saved file.
 Old table was not being wiped and was causing a error during the save if currently had a large unpurged battle log.

+	There is also now a new search function, use //rchat findall to search all the tabs for text and then this will compile them into a new window with all the search results which you can scroll like the other windows.
+I've also made the extra floating windows like (Drops, search) able to be closed by right clicking them.

 	__08.20.20__
 	Added cacheing for font data now, Should only need on font calibration to populate everything.